twk0101/Project-1/README.md

 We’ll start with a scatter plot comparing the sums of all the advantages we calculated against all other types vs the number of that type of Pokemon that exist to get a general sense of what we’re looking at here.
+As we can see below, we’re kind of all over the place!

 ``` r
 sums <- rep(0, 18)